Kruts-Mykhailo/NYT_Books_Analysis/README.md

 # Dagster logic

-Extract data from an api -> load 2 assets to postgresql
+Extract data from an api -> load raw data in postgres

 ## Prerequisities